NYJTL has retained the services of Harris Rand Lusk to conduct this search. Inquiries, nominations, and applications may be directed in confidence to:

 New York Junior Tennis & Learning (NYJTL), a highly regarded nonprofit organization providing after school educational enrichment and wellness programming and tennis training for children in under resourced and underserved communities in NYC, is seeking an outstanding financial leader to join its leadership team as Chief Financial Officer (CFO).

 NYJTL was founded by Arthur Ashe and Skip Hartman, who wanted to bring tennis to children in underserved New York City communities who would not otherwise have access to courts and lessons.
-Over the years NYJTL has served tens of thousands of children in New York City with afterschool and summer programs, allowing them to develop skills leading to personal growth and enrichment, improved academic performance, and character building.
-NYJTL’s programs operate in 31 NYC schools and on playgrounds and tennis courts throughout the five boroughs.
+Over the years NYJTL has served tens of thousands of children in New York City with afterschool and summer programs, allowing them to develop life skills leading to personal growth and enrichment, improved academic performance, and character building.
+NYJTL’s programs operate in 34 NYC schools and on playgrounds and tennis courts throughout the five boroughs.
+The organization has an $15 million annual operating budget.

-NYJTL built and now operates the Cary Leeds Center in Crotona Park in the Bronx which has 22 courts, a 12,000 square foot clubhouse and state-of-the-art classrooms, which are available for events and community use.
-At the Center, NYJTL provides free programming for children, and gives paying adults an opportunity to develop and advance their tennis skills.
+NYJTL built and now operates the Cary Leeds Center in Crotona Park in the Bronx which has access to 12 courts, a 12,000 square foot clubhouse and state-of-the-art classrooms, which are available for events and community use.
+At the Center, NYJTL provides free programming for children, and gives paying customers an opportunity to develop and advance their tennis skills.

-NYJTL is seeking a smart, hardworking, and experienced financial professional to become its next Chief Financial Officer (CFO).
-Reporting directly to the CEO and the Board, the CFO will be responsible for all aspects of finance including the financial planning, operations, financial reporting, budgeting, risk management, contracting, and accounting functions.
+NYJTL is seeking a smart, hardworking, and “hands-on” financial professional to become its next Chief Financial Officer (CFO).
+Reporting directly to the CEO, the CFO will be responsible for all aspects of finance including the financial planning, operations, financial reporting, budgeting, risk management, contracting, and accounting functions.
 As a key member of the senior leadership team, the CFO must be a detail-oriented professional who can manage the financial and administrative needs of the organization, work closely with the auditors, and collaborate constructively with program directors.

 It is critical that the CFO be capable of integrating smoothly into the senior management, fitting into the organization’s culture.
 They will provide counsel and support to the CEO and the Board of Directors on all financial matters, as well as work on various strategic initiatives.
 They will work with the executive, program, and finance staff in a supportive and direct manner with a minimum of ego.
 They will have strong interpersonal skills, excellent written and oral communication skills, a hands-on management style, as well as the ability to address and solve problems or issues as they arise.
 In addition, it is expected that they will be diplomatic, will operate with the highest integrity, and will possess sound judgment – as well as a sense of humor.